dd9jn/rfc4880bis/crypto-refresh.md

 - A one-octet version number with value 2.

-- A one-octet cipher algorithm.
+- A one-octet cipher algorithm identifier.

-- A one-octet AEAD algorithm.
+- A one-octet AEAD algorithm identifier.

 - A one-octet chunk size.